deanilvincent/deanilvincent.github.io/_posts/2019-07-19-implementing-background-jobs-and-workers-for-asp.net-core-with-hangfire.md

 ### FTF (First Things First)

-Make sure you have a project solution where we can install this package.
+Make sure you have a ASP.NET Core project solution (MVC or API) where we can install this package.
 You can use your existing project if you want but I recommend you create a new fresh sample project for this demo.
-If you're finish, let's get started!
+If you're ready, let's get started!

-### 1.0 Deploy your Vue.JS App
+### 1.0 Installing the Package

 1.1 Open the terminal and execute the command